 Contact Combs Waterkotte immediately at (314) 900-HELP or reach out online to schedule a free, one-on-one consultation.
 You’ll have the chance to discuss the specifics of your case with an experienced criminal defense attorney.
 Our seasoned team has successfully handled over 10,000 cases just like yours.

-Homicide charges can differ significantly based on the circumstances surrounding the act and the intent behind it.
-Understanding the various types of homicide charges in Henry County, MO that may apply is crucial:
+Homicide charges can differ based on the intent and situation surrounding the killing.
+It’s essential to grasp the various types of homicide charges that may be relevant:

 First-Degree Murder